nebari-dev/nebari/docs/source/admin_guide/backup.md

 - Installing the apt packages.
 - Configuring AWS.

-Once AWS gets configured on the new pod, the user can then download the backup with:
+Once AWS gets configured on the new pod, you can then download the backup with:

 ```shell
 cd /data